302:

 371:

 In order to make a tube providing good power output with only 28 volts plate supply, it is necessary to provide more cathode power than is customary in power output tubes.
-This results in a high operating temperature which should be considered in the selection of the tube socket and the placement of parts.

 372: